 4. Lower the Humidity In Your Home

 To minimize dust mite levels in your home, you need to keep your humidity level below 50%.
-A good way to track your humidity levels is to invest in a hygrometer to see exactly how humid your air is indoors at any particular time.
+A good way to track your humidity levels is to invest in a hygrometer like this one at Amazon to see exactly how humid your air is indoors at any particular time.
 To keep your humidity low, you can invest in a dehumidifier but running one over a long period can get quite costly over the long term.

 Also, with dehumidifiers, it's hard to keep consistently low humidity levels in your home because of ongoing humidity producing activities like cooking, sleeping, and showering.
 This allows for enough dust mites to survive to regrow their colonies at any point in time.